Zayan-Talib/Rush-Hour/README.md

 - **Taxi Driver**: Pick up passengers and drop them at their destinations.
 - **Delivery Driver**: Pick up packages and deliver them to drop-off points.

 Earn points and money for each successful job, and use your earnings to refuel.
-But watch out—collisions, obstacles, and traffic reduce your score!
+Collisions, obstacles, and traffic reduce your score!

----

 ## 🧠 Features